 There are also clear differences regarding the adjustments that can be made to improve the target indicators.
 The known SEO distinction between on-page and off-page will be discussed here.

 On-Page: Structured Data vs. Unstructured Data

 There are virtually no limitations in designing your own webpage and optimizing it for Google search.
-The content, its length and formatting is up to individual choice.
+The content, its length and formatting are up to individual choice.
 Other than human capacity constraints, there isn’t really a limitation to creating ever more content and landing pages.
 On Amazon though, there is a pre-defined number of fields, with a maximum number of characters, or even prescribed options you have to choose from.
 On-page optimization is therefore regulated by the framework provided by Amazon and not as limitless as for Google search.
 But still, optimization on Amazon should not be considered a one-time adjustment, but should be monitored and improved continuously in terms of product titles, descriptions, etc.

 Off-Page: Indirect vs. Direct Influence

 With off-page optimization, we can see a great difference in the ‘directness’ of the influence: While the number and quality of external links are part of the ranking algorithm for Google and thus directly influence the ranking, they are not taken into account in Amazon’s ranking algorithm.
 Does this mean there is no off-page optimization at all for Amazon?
 Well there is, but it works rather indirectly.
 Say you are able to enhance your brand awareness, then there will also be more searches on Amazon that include the brand name.

 For this type of search query, the branded products will be clicked and bought more often, so CTR, conversion rate and sales rank are positively influenced.
 This in turn will also drive your rankings for other (not brand related) keywords.
-The same goes for external links: Links to you products may generate additional sales which in turn may improve CTR, conversion rates and sales ranks.
+The same goes for external links: Links to your products may generate additional sales which in turn may improve CTR, conversion rates and sales ranks.
 This is why the influence of off-page optimization for Amazon is indirect: Links per se don’t lead to improved rankings, but the extra sales will.